David Speirs: Personal life

 Speirs is an active lifesaver at the Brighton Surf Lifesaving Club and has a strong interest in health and fitness.

-He is a founding member of the Hallett Cove-based environmental group, Friends of the Lower Field River; a land care group established by Hallett Cove residents in 2006 to protect and care for the lower portion of the Field River and its environs.
+He is a founding member of the Hallett Cove-based environmental group, Friends of the Lower Field River, a Landcare group established by Hallett Cove residents in 2006 to protect and care for the lower portion of the Field River and its environs.